Sylius/Sylius/docs/api/admin_users.rst

 .. warning::

-    If you try to delete the admin user which is currently logged, you will receive a ``422 Unprocessable Entity`` error.
+    If you try to delete the admin user which is currently logged in, you will receive a ``422 Unprocessable Entity`` error.

 Example
 ^^^^^^^